Bankruptcy FAQs | Frequently Asked Questions

 Service of a lawsuit or impending trial often prompts defendants to consider bankruptcy.

-Since the legal theories behind lawsuits can range from the simple collection action to a complex business tort case, there are no universal answers about whether the filing of a suit signals time to file bankruptcy.
+Since the legal theories behind lawsuits can range from a simple collection action to a complex business tort case, there are no universal answers about whether the filing of a suit signals a time to file bankruptcy.
 Here are some things to consider:

 - Should I answer the complaint?